Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 ### Light Transport

 For light transport I'm using simple naive approach of picking ray directions based on the BSDF, so for mirror-like surface the direction will be perfect reflection and for more matte surfaces it will be random direction on the hemishpere.
-This approach results in insane amount of noise in large scenes with small lights, but that's okay for me, the goal of this project was to create energy conserving global illumination and not the fastest path tracer in the world.
+This approach results in insane amount of noise in large scenes with small lights (or high variance env maps like I've shown above), but that's okay for me, the goal of this project was to create energy conserving global illumination and not the fastest path tracer in the world.
 So using a complex light transport algorithm was way out of the scope for this project.
 Maybe some day I'll make it bidirectional or add something like MIS.

 ### BSDF